metakgp/iit-kgp-network/README.md

 My speculation is that it runs in TCP Mode and its fast.
 But I need to verify this by looking at logs and iptable entries.
 I speculate that `Lightway UDP` doesn't work because I tried it specifically on the Android version of the app, it didn't connect at all where the TCP counterpart connected quickly.

+ExpressVPN (the open Sourced wrapper) uses the following :
+- `wolfSSL` : a lightweight crossplatform SSL library for security
+- `libhelium` : ExpressVPN's internal API to call wolfSSL and manage robustness of the network
+- `libuv` : To manage crossplatform asynchronous IO as backend server.

 > I will try to implement soon my own lightway based VPN.
 So do checkout this page in future too!